owid/etl/docs/data/faostat.md

 ### Customizing individual fields in a dataset

+To customize a certain field (e.g. an element description) of a dataset:
+1. Edit the `custom_*.csv` file in the latest garden folder.
+2. Copy the garden step files of the affected datasets (the ones that were customized) to the latest garden folder, if they are not already in the latest version folder.
+3. Force the execution of the garden `faostat_metadata` step, and of the affected garden datasets.

+NOTE: The current workflow will create a new version folder of steps if at least one dataset has been updated.
+When this happens, the common files (e.g. `shared.py` module, or the `custom_*.csv` files) will be copied from the previous onto the new folder.
+This implies that:
+* If something has to be changed in `shared.py` (for example, if a bug has been detected, or if a new feature is introduced), that file should be edited in all relevant versions (i.e. the ones that are the latest version of at least one dataset).
+Alternatively, consider creating a new folder with all datasets (even those that were not updated).
+This can be achieved using the `-a` flag of the `create_new_steps` script.
+* If the previous point happens often and becomes inconvenient, we could consider using the `-a` flag on every update.
+  The downside of this approach is that we would be creating many datasets that are identical to their previous versions.

 #### Customizing datasets

 To customize the title or description of a dataset, edit the `custom_datasets.csv` file in the latest garden folder,